Epic Mexico to Costa Rica

 Award-winning service, low prices, client satisfaction

-From cloud-shrouded volcanic peaks to sun-drenched beaches, lost temples to charming colonial towns, Central America is bursting with natural wonders and converging cultures.
-So, where do you begin?
-Well, this 32-day tour is a hell of a good start.
-Kick off in Mexico's Playa del Carmen and snake through Belize, Antigua, Guatemala, Nicaragua and Costa Rica.
-Relax on the beach in San Miguel, trek to the jungle ruins of Tikal, brush up on your Espanola over an icy cerveza and stay in villages dwarfed by volcanoes.
-Whether you're haggling in the markets of Chichicastenango, chilling in a Caribbean town on the Rio Dulce or wandering cobblestone streets in Antigua, this tour gives you a taste of Central America's myriad flavours.
+From cloud forests and volcanic peaks to sun-drenched island beaches and lost temples, Central America is bursting with natural wonders and converging cultures.
+On this 32-day adventure, you'll kick off in Mexico's Playa del Carmen and snake through Belize, Guatemala, El Salvador, Nicaragua and Costa Rica.
+Relax by colourful architecture in San Miguel, trek to the jungle ruins of Tikal, brush up on your Espanol over an icy cerveza and stay in villages dwarfed by volcanoes.
+Whether you're haggling in the markets of Chichicastenango, chilling in a Caribbean town on the Rio Dulce or wandering cobblestone streets in Antigua, this tour gives you a taste of Central America's myriad of flavours.
+From ancient Maya ruins to modern nightlife, you'll explore the sights and sounds of Latin life and dive into the wilds of seldom-seen hotspots.

 -